ethereumjs/ethereumjs-monorepo/packages/vm/developer.md

 #### Running tests with a reporter/formatter

-`npm run formatTest -t [npm script name OR node command]` will pipe to `tap-spec` by default.
+`yarn run formatTest -t [npm script name OR node command]` will pipe to `tap-spec` by default.

 To pipe the results of the API tests through `tap-spec`:

-`npm run formatTest -- -t test:API`
+`yarn run formatTest -- -t test:API`

 To pipe the results of tests run with a node command through `tap-spec`:

-`npm run formatTest -- -t "./tests/tester --blockchain --dir='bcBlockGasLimitTest'"`
+`yarn run formatTest -- -t "./tests/tester --blockchain --dir='bcBlockGasLimitTest'"`

 The `-with` flag allows the specification of a formatter of your choosing:

 `npm install -g tap-mocha-reporter`
-`npm run formatTest -- -t test:API -with 'tap-mocha-reporter json'`
+`yarn run formatTest -- -t test:API -with 'tap-mocha-reporter json'`

 #### Skipping Tests